Dan Romer

-Dan Romer is an American film composer, music producer and songwriter based in Los Angeles.
+Dan Romer is an American film composer, music producer, multi-instrumentalist and songwriter based in Los Angeles.

 Career

 As a film composer, Romer's scores include four-time Oscar-nominated Beasts of the Southern Wild, Beasts of No Nation, Chasing Coral, Gleason, The Good Doctor and the Emmy-winning Jim: The James Foley Story.
 His score for the HBO miniseries Station Eleven was also nominated for an Emmy in 2022.
 Romer scored the Ubisoft video game Far Cry 5 released on March 27, 2018.